 Greenspring Montessori School has been serving the students of the greater Baltimore region for over fifty years.
 Please enjoy a brief outline of our history.

 A satellite campus, called Towson Children’s House, opens in Towson and is added to accommodate The Montessori School’s growing number of toddlers.
-The toddler program moved to the Emerson Farm Campus in 2008.

 The Society establishes its first Junior Class (what we now call Elementary) for ages 6 to 9.